Audi TT: TT quattro Sport

-In 2005, Audi released the Coupé-only limited edition to 1,165 pieces.
-800 with steering wheel on the right side/ 365 with steering wheel on the left side.
+In 2005, Audi released the Coupé-only limited edition.
+Just 1,165 were produced.
+800 with steering wheel on the right side, 365 with steering wheel on the left side.
 (900 sold in the UK, not the 1,000 originally planned) Audi TT quattro Sport (known as the Audi TT Club Sport in Europe) or TT QS.
 Built by AUDI AG's high-performance specialist subsidiary quattro GmbH, it had increased power from its 1.8-litre turbocharged engine – rising to 240 PS and 320 Nm of torque – and a reduction in weight of 75 kg to 1390 kg, which allowed for a 0–62 mph time of 5.9 seconds, and an electronically limited top speed of 155 mph.

 This weight reduction was achieved by removing the spare wheel, rear harmonic damper, rear parcel shelf and rear seats, and the standard fitment air conditioning.
 The main battery was also relocated to the rear of the vehicle in order to maintain weight distribution as much as possible.
 Lightweight fixed-back Recaro bucket seats graced the interior.
 Distinguishable from other TT Coupés by its two-tone paint scheme (Phantom Black pearl painted roof, pillars and mirror housings, in combination with either Avus Silver, Phantom Black, Mauritius Blue or Misano Red body colour) and unique 18" 15-spoke cast aluminium alloy wheels, plus the same body kit as fitted to the TT 3.2 V6, the TT quattro Sport also featured black exhaust tailpipes and uprated suspension settings and new wheels, 1/2 in wider at the rear for improved handling.
 The brochure stated V6-spec brakes were to be fitted, however models delivered in the UK came with the standard 225 spec brake callipers which were red-painted.